teancom/codex/aws.md

 Also, make sure that you're targeting the right Vault, for good measure:

 ```
-$ safe target ops
+$ safe target proto
 ```

-We will now create an `aws` site for CF:
+We will now create an `us-west-2` site for CF:

 ```
-$ genesis new site --template aws aws
+$ genesis new site --template aws us-west-2
-Created site aws (from template aws):
+Created site us-west-2 (from template aws):
-/home/centos/ops/cf-deployments/aws
+/home/centos/ops/cf-deployments/us-west-2
 ├── README
 └── site
     ├── disk-pools.yml